YiLi-2020/222/content/home/slider.md

 [[item]]
   title = "!Bonus!"
-  content = "I'm a big GoT fan (for the first 4 seaons)." align = "left"
+  content = "I'm a big fan for GoT (for the first 4 seaons)." align = "left"

  # overlay_color = "#333"  # An HTML color value.